 A short span before the final sets of turns, near the 8.2-kilometer (5.1-mile) point, you cross a narrow ridge that provides pretty views of the arroyo below.

 The trail ends at Rancho Las Canoas, nestled in a peaceful canyon, a historical focal point of the ranches.
 If this first introduction to our signature trail only whets your appetite, be sure to sign up for one of our Ride & Barbeque Days to enjoy this phenomenal MTB trail for hours of uninterrupted bliss!

 In September 2015, expert and extreme riders thoroughly tested the Santa Rosa mountain biking trail.

-We were honored to have extreme mountain biking pioneer Hans Rey as a guest in our El Sargento bike shop and on our ranches in February 2017.
+In February 2017, we were honored to have extreme mountain biking pioneer Hans Rey as a guest in our El Sargento bike shop and on our ranches.
 Many thanks to Rick Campbell who posted this six-minute video on YouTube of riding the Santa Rosa with the legendary No Way Rey.
 In addition to commemorating this special occasion, the clip provides a glimpse of the trail's switchbacks and scenery.